ilanpillemer/ilanpillemer.github.io/_drafts/ipwatch.md

 # a little watcher for myself

-something which is nice is to be able to is to set a watcher in a directory with some kind of instruction on what to do, if a file is changed in that directory.
+something which is nice is to be able to set a watcher in a directory with some kind of instruction on what to do, if a file is changed in that directory.

 this is a solved problem in general for example...